moisestech/deep-learning-js/Part-2-Intro-TF-JS/3_adding-non-linearity/3-2-non-linearity-output-models-classification/3-2-1-binary-classifier.md

 ## **Vocabulary**

 - **Phishing Website dataset** -
-- **predicting** - What does Prediction mean in Machine Learning?
-“Prediction” refers to the output of an algorithm after it has been trained on a historical dataset and applied to new data when forecasting the likelihood of a particular outcome, such as whether or not a customer will churn in 30 days.
+- **predicting** - refers to the output of an algorithm after it has been trained on a historical dataset and applied to new data when forecasting the likelihood of a particular outcome, such as whether or not a customer will churn in 30 days.
 - **phishing detection** -
 - **binary cross entropy** - Also called Sigmoid Cross-Entropy loss.
-It is a Sigmoid activation plus a Cross-Entropy loss.
-Unlike Softmax loss it is independent for each vector component (class), meaning that the loss computed for every CNN output vector component is not affected by other component values.
+  - It is a Sigmoid activation plus a Cross-Entropy loss.
+  - Unlike Softmax loss it is independent for each vector component (class), meaning that the loss computed for every CNN output vector component is not affected by other component values.
 - **`matMul`** -
 - **`biasAdd`** -
 - **`adam`** -